 The Ventanilla de Salud (VDS) program is a unique collaboration between the Mexican Consulate of San Diego and PCI that provides health education and referrals to the nearly 80,000 visitors who pass through the consulate’s doors each year.
 Since its start in 2003, the program has directly served over 30,000 people.
 A combination of unique, culturally adapted strategies in use at VDS have allowed its health workers to break through the misunderstanding, fear and cultural barriers that often keep this community from seeking preventive health care.
 Education includes broad-ranging health issues including substance abuse, mental health and domestic violence.
 Through one-on-one interaction with clients, VDS conducts tailored health assessments and screenings, referrals to health and social service providers, and post-visit follow up.
 The VDS program at San Diego’s Mexican Consulate has been recognized as a model program and is currently being replicated by the Mexican government in consulates in all 50 states.

 India has the largest population of children living on the streets in the world, with estimates as high as 10 million.
 Many of these children run away from home to escape extreme poverty and abuse, while others are abandoned, orphaned or neglected.
-PCI began its Street and Working Children Program in India in 2000 with a mission to protect, help and promote the development of street children facing challenging situations.
+PCI began its Vulnerable Children and Youth Program in India in 2000 with a mission to protect, help and promote the development of street children facing challenging situations.
 Now expanded to serve vulnerable children not only on the streets but also from socially disadvantaged and marginalized communities, PCI works closely to give these children the education and support they need to support themselves and reintegrate into mainstream society, and to create a network of support among other voluntary organizations, donor agencies and government offices.
 PCI provides critical services for the children, including shelter, nutrition, education, medical care, health care, vocational training, counseling, recreation and family reunification at its centers in Delhi and Haryana.
 Please watch the following video highlighting this impactful program, which was created through a partnership with Alternative Gifts International:

 To learn more about how you can support PCI’s Legacy Programs, contact us at (858) 279-9690 x324.